 Former President Bill Clinton and his daughter, Chelsea, also visited another of Kenya’s elephant reserves, highlighting the huge threat the animals face.

-As Kerry clearly found, a visit to the celebrated David Sheldrick Wildlife Trust is both entertaining and educational, promising the ideal pre-safari primer.
+As Kerry clearly found, a visit here is both entertaining and educational, promising the ideal pre-safari primer.
 Home to dozens of infant elephants, this nursery-with-a-difference lets all visitors experience the magic of feeding time.

 A flush of dust rises in a fine red cloud as the herd gambols toward us.
 Oltaiyoni and Olsekki chase each other back and forth.
 Young Mbegu faces up to Kauro, flaying her trunk playfully behind the flaps of his ears.
 The trumpet section comes alive with a high hoot.